December in the Garden- Permaculture Food Gardening in Subtropical Australia

 - Pepino fruit

-- different herbs
+- Lots of herbs

 Short-living perennials and annuals we harvest in December: